 Physical strength.
 Firefighters must be strong enough to carry heavy equipment and move debris at an emergency site.
 They must also be able to carry victims who are injured or cannot walk.

-The median annual wage for firefighters was $45,250 in May 2012.
+The median annual wage for firefighters was $50,700 in May 2021.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $22,030, and the top 10 percent earned more than $79,150.
+The lowest 10 percent earned less than $29,030, and the highest 10 percent earned more than $81,640.

-Employment of firefighters is projected to grow 7 percent from 2012 to 2022, slower than the average for all occupations.
+Employment of firefighters is projected to grow 4 percent from 2021 to 2031, about as fast as the average for all occupations.

 For information about a career as a firefighter, contact your local fire department or visit